edwardyhe/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/03-connect-tools-external-services.md

 - A Standard logic app resource and conversational agent workflow with the model set up from previous modules.

-  For the examples, this workflow include
+  For the examples, this workflow can use the following options:

   - Primary example: RSS connector, which doesn't need authentication.
   - Optional alternative: MSN Weather connector, which doesn't need authentication.